uncleTen276/greendeco/README.md

 # greendeco

-Greendeco is a backend of E-commerce website, built on golang, fiber, firebaseStoge, sqlx, postgresql and deployed on Vercel
+Greendeco is a backend of E-commerce website, built on golang, fiber, firebaseStoge, postgresql and deployed on Vercel

 ## Quick start